thierryx96/RedisCache/README.md

 # Redis

+## TL;DR (to install, configure and start Redis on your box)

+1. Download the latest Redis Windows Distribution from: https://github.com/MSOpenTech/redis/releases.
+Once run this will install Redi as a Windows Service and start it.
+2. (optional) : Install the Redis Browser from: https://redisdesktop.com/.
+The Redis Desktop Manager allows your to browse your Redis Instance data, etc ...
+3. Run the Redis Command Line Client from : `C:\Program Files\Redis\redis-cli`.
+Run the command: `CONFIG SET notify-keyspace-events xKE` on it.
+This will enable the pub/sub mechanism for key expiry on Redis.

 ## Tools

 * **Redis Windows Distribution (Server & Client)** : AWS Redis Server Version 3.2.4 (Enhanced) : https://github.com/MSOpenTech/redis/releases (x64) - 32 can be built from the source located on this repository.